GrayB712/AvocadoTimer/README.md

   ### About Avocado Timer

   This is a running interval timer optimized for mobile devices.
-It was created in Unity using C#; these are the files for the HTML5 version of it.
+It was created in Unity using C#, and these are files for the HTML5 version.

   <br>
   <br>